ironhack-labs/my-katas-demo/README.md

 - The student should do **at least 3 katas a week during the lecture weeks** (full-timers) or **at least 1 kata a week during the lecture weeks** (part-timers) and **5 katas a week during the project weeks**.
 - The student should thrive to **score as better score as possible** on CodeWars or any other online learning platforms and should include proudly their ranking on their resumes and LinkedIn accounts next to the link to their GitHub account.
-- The student should start solving any given challenge using the **white-board approach and sudocode**.
+- The student should start solving any given challenge using the **white-board approach and pseudocode**.
 - The student should **reiterate** their first solution and **refactor** it to the better one (meaning the one that's more time efficient, that has cleaner code, that is possibly shorter).
 - The student should **create a folder on their GitHub** account and **save their solutions**.